Frequently Asked Questions

 Q: What percentage of graduates attend college?

-A: 99% of our students apply and are accepted to college.
-Some elect to take a gap year before college.
+A: 100% of our students apply and are accepted to college.
+Some elect to take a gap year.

 Q: Do you have a 1:1 or BYOD ("Bring Your Own Device") Technology Program?

 A: Yes.
-We have an iPad 1:1 Program in grades 4-8, and a BYOD program in the Upper School (see more information on the Technology web page).
+We have a 1:1 Program in grades 5-12; SSFS provides 5th graders an iPad, and we have a BYOD program in the Middle and Upper School (see more information on the Technology web page).
 There is an additional cost beyond the base tuition for this program.